Park in New Zealand

 Western Springs Lakeside Park

-★★★★☆ 4.6
+★★★★☆ 4.6 Open

 “Western Springs Lakeside Park is one of the most beautiful and relaxing spots in Auckland.
 The lush greenery, serene lake, and abundance of birdlife make it perfect for a weekend stroll or picnic.
 The walking paths are well-maintained, and there are plenty of open spaces for kids to play or just to sit and enjoy nature.
 It’s also right next to the Auckland Zoo and MOTAT, making it a great addition to a day out.
 Highly recommended for anyone looking to unwind without leaving the city!”